Price rises Jun 23 Get Starter for $10/mo before it becomes $11/mo Only soon left

 What Are Notion Workers?

-Workers have two capability types:
+Workers currently support three capability types:

 Step 1: Scaffold the Worker